Ernye Ákos: His landholdings

 After a division of estates within the Ákos clan sometimes in the first third of the 13th century, Erdő and his son Ernye owned portions of Pályi, Csalános and Alba in Bihar County and Mérk in Szatmár County.
 Ernye's branch still possessed these villages and lands at the turn of the 13th and 14th centuries.
 The first documented land acquisition by Ernye was in 1248, when unlawfully seized Cserép from the Bishopric of Eger.
 Instead of punishing his subject, Béla IV recovered Cserép to Bishop Lampert Hont-Pázmány and "compensated" Ernye with a royal estate, Ecseg.
 Still, the ownership over Cserép became a subject of debate between the Diocese of Eger and the Ákos clan in the upcoming decades.
-Ernye was granted the land of Terebes in Szatmár County (present-day part of Mărgineni, Bacău in Romania) in July 1251.
-Some months later, when already served as ispán of Varaždin County, he became the owner of four undetermined "Slavonian villages" in the county, in November 1251.
+Ernye was granted the land of Terebes in Szatmár County (present-day part of Mărgineni, Bacău in Romania) in July 1250.
+A year later, when already served as ispán of Varaždin County, he became the owner of four undetermined "Slavonian villages" in the county, in November 1251.

 The number of Ernye's lands rapidly grew in Borsod County, his chosen centre of his activity.
 Sometimes in the period between 1247 and 1254, he acquired the castle of Dédes.
 The construction of the fort was originally started by the local castle warriors, but their money ran out.
 After financial difficulties, they sold the third of the land to the local powerful gens Miskolc.
 By 1254, Ernye owned the now fully finished castle.
 File Miskolc, the provost of Zagreb, and his family sold their several lands in Borsod County in the same time, and moved their interests to Valkó County in Slavonia.
 Following the Mongol invasion, only two castles were erected in Borsod County: Dédes Castle, owned by Ernye and Füzérkő Castle, which was owned by the Bishopric of Eger.
 In 1254, Béla IV donated him the village of Mályi, which laid near Ernye's castle.
 Before 1255, he also acquired Köves and Pétervására in Heves County.
 When he served as ispán of Bács County in 1256, he owned an undetermined estate, which was bordering on Csörög.